... and what to pack to make sure you look good but don't freeze to death!

 The Thermal Baths of Budapest

 There is nothing like scurrying in your swimsuit through the snow to dip into the soothingly warm waters of the Szechenyi Baths.
 We not only did it once, but two days in a row.
 Imagine swimming in the outdoors, steam rising high into the atmosphere and snow falling on your head.
-Budapest alone has several baths to choose from, including Gellart, Rudas, Kiraly and Lukacs, not to mention many hotels boast The Szechenyi bathswellness centers within their walls.
+Budapest alone has several baths to choose from, including Gellart, Rudas, Kiraly and Lukacs, not to mention many hotels boast wellness centers within their walls.

 Read more specific tips on what to wear and bring along with you at: